It all starts with a GREAT (not an “okay,” not even a “good”) photograph.

 Pet portraits are typically completed within three weeks.
 If longer turnaround times are expected, this will be explained at the time of your order.

-Because certain times of year are much busier than others, we highly recommend that you contact us to discuss giving a pet portrait as a gift.
+Because certain times of year are much busier than others, we highly recommend that you contact us (using the form at the bottom of the page) to discuss giving a pet portrait as a gift.
 We want to ensure that your portrait arrives in time for your special occasion.
 If outstanding orders indicate that we can't fulfill your order in time, we also want to be honest about disclosing that fact.

 Ready to place your order?

 We would love the opportunity to create your pet portrait.
 If you feel you have enough information to proceed, please complete and submit our order form.

 PLEASE NOTE!
 Neither our order form nor our contact form requires you to provide any financial or credit card information.
 If you choose to order your pet portrait by credit card/PayPal, your information will be submitted directly to PayPal using their secure, encrypted system.